FrancisRussell/zoog/README.md

 R 128](https://en.wikipedia.org/wiki/EBU_R_128) for measuring loudness and the one intended for use when calculating Opus `R128` tags.

-### What happened to the `zoog` program?
+### What's with the name `zoog`?

-It was deprecated and removed from the repository.

-### What did `zoog` do?

-`zoog` modified the internal gain values of Opus files and applied the inverse gain delta to the any `R128` tags present in the file.
-Like `opusgain`, this enabled targeting Opus-encoded tracks to a particular loudness level on players that did not support `R128` tags whilst maintaining the same loudness value for players that used them.

-### Why was `zoog` deprecated?

-`zoog` did not decode audio in order to determine loudness.
-Instead it relied upon existing `R128` tags.
-This was problematic because lack of an `R128_ALBUM_GAIN` tag does not indicate a track is not album normalized - it might still have been album normalized via the internal gain header (as done by `opusenc` when encoding from FLAC files containing ReplayGain tags).
-Such files are problematic for players in general if they wish to play tracks at an album-normalized volume because it's not obvious how to tell if tracks have been album normalized.

-`zoog` had a similar issue.
-Modifying an album-normalized track's internal gain requires creation of an `R128_ALBUM_GAIN` tag if there is not one present.
-If the track is not album-normalized, then adding such a tag is nonsensical.

-`zoog` did not introduce new `R128_ALBUM_GAIN` tags and It was suggested that a tool like [loudgain](https://github.com/Moonbase59/loudgain) be used create `R128_ALBUM_GAIN` tags before applying `zoog` to album-normalized files.
-However, failure to do this would likely result in different internal gains being applied to different tracks in an album, losing album-normalization in a way that would likely go unnoticed.

-Due to the potential for error, `zoog` was removed and `opusgain` was created.
-Like `vorbisgain` and similar tools, `opusgain` decodes the audio to determine loudness and has an option to specify whether the tracks being normalized are part of an album.
+`zoog` stands for "Zero Opus Output Gain" and was the name of the original tool in this project.
+It served a similar purpose to `opusgain` but used the existing `R128` tags to determine file volume rather than decoding audio directly.

+Depending on how an Ogg Opus file has been created and modified, album normalization can occur via either the output gain value present in the Opus binary header, or via the presence of an `R128_ALBUM_GAIN` tag.
+Problematically, it is not possible to reliably distingish between an Ogg Opus file that has not been album normalized and one that has been via the output gain value.

+The inability to reliably detect if a file has been album normalized meant that `zoog` did not know if it needed to introduce an `R128_ALBUM_GAIN` tag when changing the output gain in order to preserve album gain.
+Ogg Opus players face a similar dilemma if they wish to play a track at album volume, but no `R128_ALBUM_GAIN` tag is present.

+The recommended way to use `zoog` on album-normalized files when album gain tags were missing was to use a tool like [loudgain](https://github.com/Moonbase59/loudgain) to generate these tags before applying `zoog`.
+Since the potential for error when using `zoog` was high and could require the use of additional tools, it was deprecated.

 ### When should I use `opusgain` versus `loudgain`